Karl Inderfurth

 Karl Frederick Inderfurth (born September 29, 1946) is an American diplomat.
-He was the Assistant Secretary of State for South Asian Affairs from August 1997 to January 2001.
-In his capacity as Assistant Secretary, Inderfurth was responsible for US policy regarding Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, and Sri Lanka.
-Prior to his appointment as Assistant Secretary, Inderfurth served as the U.S. Representative for Special Political Affairs to the United Nations, with the rank of Ambassador.
-In this capacity, Ambassador Inderfurth dealt with issues such as UN peacekeeping, disarmament, nuclear proliferation and security affairs.
-Ambassador Inderfurth also served as Deputy U.S. Representative on the United Nations Security Council.
+He was the assistant secretary of state for South Asian affairs from August 1997 to January 2001.
+In his capacity as assistant secretary, Inderfurth was responsible for US policy regarding Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, and Sri Lanka.
+Prior to his appointment as assistant secretary, Inderfurth served as the U.S. representative for special political affairs to the United Nations, with the rank of ambassador.
+In this capacity, he dealt with issues such as UN peacekeeping, disarmament, nuclear proliferation and security affairs.
+Inderfurth also served as deputy U.S. representative on the United Nations Security Council.

 Early life

 Inderfurth was born in Charlotte, North Carolina in 1946.
 He attended the University of North Carolina at Chapel Hill, and received his B.A. in political science in 1968.
 In 1973, he was a Fulbright Scholar at the University of Strathclyde in Scotland where in 2013 he was presented the degree of Doctor of the University honoris causa.
 He earned his M.A. from the Department of Politics at Princeton University in 1975.